30 Under 30: Marian Royston, '13, social studies teacher in Roanoke, AL

-Originally from Roanoke, Ala., Marian Royston returned home after completing her master's degree in Northern Ireland.
+Originally from Roanoke, AL, Marian Royston returned home after completing her master's degree in Northern Ireland.
 Royston, who graduated with honors from Auburn, majored in history with minors in community and civic engagement and political science.
 She was one of only 12 students selected for the prestigious Mitchell Scholarship in 2013, and to-date, remains Auburn's first and only Mitchell Scholar.
-She is currenty a social studies teacher at Roanoke City Schools, serves on Randolph county's economic development authority board of directors, and is answering a call to ordained ministry.
-In our interviews below (written and video), Royston talks with us about her Auburn experience as a student and her path after graduation.
+She is currently a social studies teacher at Roanoke City Schools, serves on Randolph county's economic development authority board of directors, and is answering a call to ordained ministry.
+In our interview below, Royston talks about her Auburn experience as a student and her path after graduation.

 Q: How did you first develop an interest in studying history?